chromaui/polaris-react/documentation/guides/migrating-from-v3-to-v4.md

 We've migrated to react new context API as well as restructured our entire context structure.
 To keep up to date using our test provider.

-In v3, you could hook into our context types.
+In v3, you could hook into Polaris’ context types.

 **Note:** These examples use [Enzyme](https://airbnb.io/enzyme/).
 Other testing libraries can also be used, as shown in [these examples](https://github.com/Shopify/polaris-react/tree/master/examples).